MSUSEL/binary-fingerprint/ImageCreation/README.md

 To create the image, a python script is used to view a file byte-by-byte.
 Each of these bytes correspond to a grayscale pixel value, and are stored into an array of width 512 pixels.
 The width was chosen arbitrarily, as the width of 512 appeared visually fine for most files.
 Three things are accomplished during this image creation process:
 1. The entire full file is saved as an image
 2. Each individual binary segment is saved as an image
 3. If the file contains icons, there are extracted and saved.
-This feature was copied from https://github.com/robomotic/pemeta

 The image below shows the images created from Trojan.Startpage/chifrx1.
 ![Sectioned Image](../Pictures/ExampleSeparation.png)